SecretX33/sc-cfg/README.md

 ### Get the instance of the config class

-To get the singleton instance of the class through the `Config` class, do as follow.
+To get the singleton instance of the class through the `Config` class, do as follows.

 ```java
 public class MyPlugin extends JavaPlugin {